 I was only on the LIRR for a very short time so I didn't feel too guilty about taking up an extra seat with my roller bag.
 Once I arrived at Jamaica station, I started to feel my adventure kicking into a higher gear since I'd never been there before.
 Exploring unknown transit particularly appeals to my inner geek.
 At any rate, it was very easy to follow the signs to the JFK AirTrain where I reloaded my Metrocard with enough value to cover a round trip journey.
 At this point, I couldn't wait to reach my destination- I was super excited and it felt like the trip was taking forever.
 But I was glad to be making the journey when not pressed to arrive at a specific time.

 To get to the TWA hotel, you take the AirTrain to Terminal 5, and then follow the signs to the JetBlue terminal and then head to the bag claim area.
-The sight of an elevator in the corner with the TWA logo on the door brought a smile to my face… one that grew even brighter as I embarked and hit the button for "1960s TWA Hotel" (the other option, which I came from, was labeled "Present Day JetBlue") From there, directions on a window instruct you to talk through a tube and then veer left to the Arrivals Hall.
+The sight of an elevator in the corner with the TWA logo on the door brought a smile to my face… one that grew even brighter as I embarked and hit the button for "1960s TWA Hotel" (the other option, which I came from, was labeled "Present Day JetBlue") From there, directions on a window instruct you to walk through a tube and then veer left to the Arrivals Hall.
 With its bright red carpet and stark white curved walls, the corridor sets the perfect mood for being transported to an era when airplane transit was at its height of glamour.
 I felt like a little kid who was about to get the best present ever, and that joyful mood continued throughout my stay at the hotel.
 In researching this entry I've discovered that there is a more direct way to reach the hotel from the AirTrain by walking outside and bypassing the terminal… but that method was not publicized at the time, and it's surely not as fun.

 The front desk looks exactly like the check-in area in an airport terminal.
 There's even a conveyer belt in the back which apparently is used for luggage storage/delivery.
 Each station has a self serve touch screen area that you can use to check in and activate your key.
 I later noticed some staff at the far end of the counters who I assume could help, but taking care of this task myself suited me.
 As I went through the process, a screen prompted me with the question of whether I wanted to upgrade to a runway view for an additional $30.
 HELL YES I did!
 My trip was definitely off to a magical start.
 I grabbed one of everything that wasn't nailed down- including a branded red sharpie and a card with a rough map of the hotel's common areas- and headed to my room… trying not to get too distracted by the amazingness of the decor; I had to remind myself that it would be much easier to marvel at everything when not encumbered with my bags… and when I could have my DSLR around my neck.